vtex-apps/io-documentation/docs/en/Concepts/edition-app.md

 To change the Edition App installed in an account, you must <a href ="https://help-tickets.vtex.com/smartlink/sso/login/zendesk">open a support ticket</a>.
 This is required to avoid critical issues that could be caused by its misconfiguration.
 </div>

+Note that all Edition apps must depend, directly or indirectly, on either `vtex.edition-business` or `vtex.edition-store`.

+The apps that are part of the Edition App included as a dependency are considered inherited apps.

-Note that all apps must have the same vendor as the Edition App that bundles them.
-The only exceptions are inherited apps - those that are included as part of the dependencies of the Edition app.
+Despite these, all apps of an Edition App must have the same vendor as the Edition App that bundles them.

-All Editions apps must depend, directly or indirectly, on either `vtex.edition-business` or `vtex.edition-store`.

 Keep in mind that Sponsored Accounts cannot change the apps and configurations installed through an Edition App.
 Only the Sponsor Account is authorized to do that, by releasing a new version of its Edition App and requiring it to be reinstalled.